-Why bother with a coffee substitute when the real thing tastes so good?
+Why bother with a coffee substitute, and a homemade coffee substitute at that, when the real thing tastes so good?

 We can touch on that in another post, but today I would like to share with you a naturally caffeine-free alternative that tastes great and is good for you as well!

 I personally got off of coffee about a year ago.

 I'm not sure when my coffee habit started, but it really got exacerbated when I worked on a trading floor just after coming back from living overseas in Japan for a year.